 Winter means it’s time to celebrate the holidays, and sooner or later, festive decorations will start popping all over the city.
 You know your local department store will deck the halls, but which restaurants are sure to hang their stockings by the mantle with care?
 We’ve found a few restaurants and bars that go all in on holiday spirit:

 If you want something a little homier than skyscraper-high trees.and cannonball-sized ornaments, Bub City offers a more understated take on festivity.
-It takes a special kind of ingenuity to replace tinsel with beer cans in your wreaths -- perfect for those who want to feel festive without feeling stuffy.
-435 N. Clark St.
+It takes a special kind of ingenuity to replace tinsel with beer cans in your wreaths — perfect for those who want to feel festive without feeling stuffy.
+River North, 435 N. Clark St.

-This classic diner has been a Wicker Park mainstay for 15 years, but it’s train car vibe harks back to the golden years of cozy dining cars.
+This classic diner has been a Wicker Park mainstay for 15 years, but its train car vibe harks back to the golden years of cozy dining cars.
 The restaurant keeps the vibes going by playing holiday film classics throughout the season.
-1548 N. Damen Ave.
+Wicker Park, 548 N. Damen Ave.

 The Palm Court offers dining fit for a queen (more specifically, Queen Elizabeth and Princess Diana, who have both dined here).
 Offering a full tea service that clocks in at one and a half hours, the Palm Court is steeped in majesty.
 Add in their utterly tasteful winter decor, and you have the setting for an unparalleled festive dining experience.
 Magnificent Mile, 140 E Walton St.